ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 ---

-With the exception of an updated release of `@glimmer/component`, the steps to try out the Octane preview remain the same as they were in 3.13.
-You can try out the Octane preview by performing a few steps:
+With the exception of an updated release of `@glimmer/component`, the steps to try out the Octane preview remain the same in 3.14 as they were in 3.13:

 Add the following packages if they aren't already present at this version: